Diversity, Equity & Inclusion

 Student Accessibility Services at Roger Williams University primarily supports inclusion for students with disabilities in the academic and physical environment; we are also committed to promoting and supporting you in the richness of your personal identity, as part of the diversity and inclusion efforts at Roger Williams University.

 Roger Williams University School of Law provides a rigorous education, in a supportive atmosphere, in order to equip its graduates to successfully practice in a fast-changing, and diverse, world.
-27% of our First Year students come from racial and ethnic backgrounds underrepresented in the legal community.
+Twenty-seven percent of our first-year students come from racial and ethnic backgrounds underrepresented in the legal community.